-I believe that the solutions to our most persistent social problems are best solved by the commons sector and not as readily by government or the private sectors, though the latter have roles to play.
+I believe that the solutions to our most persistent social problems are likely best solved by the commons and not as readily by government or the private sectors, though the latter have roles to play.
 Embracing commoning values and practices means you also embrace equity, inclusion, and power sharing.
 All are necessary for the flourishing and proliferation of human vision and purpose.

-Philadelphia’s historic Overbrook Farms neighborhood is home, where my husband and I are happy stewards of the Ernest Leigh Tustin house, built in 1913 by one of the city’s great voices for public education, social justice, and commonweal.
+Philadelphia’s historic Overbrook Farms neighborhood is home, where my husband and I are stewards of the Ernest Leigh Tustin house, built in 1913 by one of the city’s great voices for public education, social justice, and commonweal.

 — Thaddeus Squire